JosepLleal/JosepLleal.github.io/docs/README.md

 ---

+## RGBeam
+Year: 2020

+This project is an AR (Augmented Reality) puzzle video game for android made with Unity.
+This game was created as the final project of the Augmented Reality subject.

+---

 ## Astral Engine
+Year: 2019

 Astral Engine was created by [Victor Chen](https://github.com/Scarzard) and me for the Videogame engines subject for educational purposes.
 The main goal was to code our own simple game engine with C++ from scratch using various external libraries, and for the last delivery, we implemented a high-level system, skeletal animation.